ijijn/roguelike/book/src/chapter_41.md

 ![Screenshot](./c41-s1.jpg).

-### Oops - we didn't move the tooltips or targeting!
+### Oops - we didn't move the tooltips or targeting

 If you play for a bit, you'll probably notice that tool-tips aren't working (they are still bound to the map coordinates).
 We should fix that!
 First of all, it's becoming obvious that the screen boundaries are something we'll need in more than just the drawing code, so lets break it into a separate function in `camera.rs`: